alexundros/maven-check-versions/DockerHub.md

 **GitHub project link:** https://github.com/alexundros/maven-check-versions

-This is a Python package designed for analyzing Maven POM files and managing dependencies.
+This is a python package designed for analyzing Maven pom files.
-It checks the versions of dependencies in a project and identifies the latest available versions in Maven repositories.
+It checks the versions of dependencies in a project and identifies the latest available versions in repositories.
-Developed for developers, this package simplifies dependency management in Maven-based projects.
-It is especially useful in CI/CD environments, where maintaining consistency and up-to-date dependencies is critical.
+It is especially useful in CI/CD environments, where maintaining consistency and up-to-date dependencies is crucial.

 See https://pypi.org/project/maven-check-versions for more details.

----

 ## Features